Member Organizations

 International Public Sector Accounting Standards

-The Ministry of Finance is responsible for adoption of the national accounting standards for the public sector of Ukraine.
+The Ministry of Finance of Ukraine (MoF) is responsible for establishing public sector accounting standards in the jurisdiction.

-Within the framework of the Strategy for the Reform of the Public Financial Management System for 2017-2020 and the Strategy for the Modernization of the Accounting and Financial Reporting System in the Public Sector by 2025, the Ministry of Finance is translating into Ukrainian the 2018 IPSAS to update the provisions in force and to develop new national accounting provisions (standards) in the public sector.
+The reform process has been implemented within the framework of the Strategy for the Reform of the Public Financial Management System for 2017–2020 and the Strategy for the Modernization of the Accounting and Financial Reporting System in the Public Sector through 2025, under which the MoF has continued updating national standards with reference to IPSAS and translating relevant IPSAS pronouncements into Ukrainian.

 Current Status: Partially Adopted